Sir John Baddeley, 1st Baronet: Family

-John James was the son of John Baddeley, a printer from the Baddeley brothers- a family printing company based in London.
+John James was the son of John Baddeley, a printer from the Baddeley brothers, a family printing company based in London.
 He was the oldest of twelve siblings; George Charles, Fredrick, William Henry, Frances Eliza, Charles Edward, Emma, Horace, Walter, Adele, Jesse, Lizzie and Alfred.

 On 13 August 1868, he married firstly Mary Elizabeth Locks, daughter of William Locks, and had by her nine children, four daughters and five sons.
 After her death in 1906, Baddeley remarried Florence Bertha Mathews, daughter of Joseph Douglas Mathews on 25 July, 1912.

-He died in 1926 and was buried in a family grave on the eastern side of Highgate Cemetery.
+He died in 1926 and was buried in a family grave on the eastern side of Highgate Cemetery, London.
 He was succeeded in the baronetcy by his oldest son, John.